pavel-chumakou/gdocs2html/README.md

 As a result, Gdoc2html is a simple static site generator, allows you to build static web sites from your Google Docs.

 ## Installation:
-Download the zip for the latest release and unzip it to any folder.
+Download the latest version of [gdocs2html.jar](https://github.com/pavel-chumakou/gdocs2html/releases/download/1.0.0/gdocs2html.jar) from the [releases](https://github.com/pavel-chumakou/gdocs2html/releases) and put it to any folder.
 Update your PATH environment variable (add path to the folder with gdocs2html.jar).
 Run ```java -jar gdocs2html.jar --version``` to check everything is working fine.

 Gdoc2html requires java version 1.7 or higher.